SajaFawagreh/ATM-System-Simulation/README.md

    The ATM will prompt for account number and PIN input.

 2. **Start the DB Server**:
-   In the first terminal, run the DB Server process to manage the account data:
+   In the second terminal, run the DB Server process to manage the account data:

    ```bash
    ./DBserver